 My goal is to thrive, like so many others, in the short flicker of a life I have.
 If I'm lucky and work hard, I might leave a little light for others to enjoy in my stead.
 Truly, that is all that is asked of us in this world.

 My name is Mary Katherine Hawk and I am a licensed Medical Massage Therapist and life-long student to plant medicines.
 I focus my study on keeping alive the wisdom of natural health practices in the context of modern, expanding science and research.
 I live in the Appalachian Mountains and my little cabin is my temple, working kitchen and classroom.
 I'm a collector or rare, antique and hard-to-find books on alchemy, medicine, and plant folk remedies and history.
 I love hiking or exploring the world with my husky, Haley and my kitty, Stella.
 First and foremost, my primary source of learning is directly from the natural world.
 I work to bring natural therapies to others around me through my work as a massage therapist while also encouraging knowledge of traditional ways to live in harmony with the land.
-My life has been a series of challenges that have repeatedly been triggered when I withdrawal into nature and that is exactly how Massage Therapy became a part of my life, during a time of great turmoil.
-This has helped me embrace empathizing with the pain and experiences of my clients in order to help achieve a better state of health.
+I have worked along-side family physicians, chiropractors, traditional eastern medical doctors and energetic healers.
+I am particularly effective at recognizing exact areas of tissue restrictions and hidden triggers and help to bring them to the clients attention to assist them in their healing journey.
 As always, be well.

 What's My Technique or Style?

 If you have had massage before, then you may have noticed that each therapist really does have their own "formula" or approach to how they will work on you and how they will address your imbalances.
 Some may choose to do a one-size-fits-all approach and do the same style of massage, every session while others might recommend different techniques each session.
 Each therapist really does have a different education background that effects their style as well.